 - There are no franchise restaurants in Skagway.
 There is a cafe that “Proudly Serves Starbucks,” but isn’t actually a Starbucks.
 Sorry, no gift cards here!

-- The only chain store in the entire town is a Radio Shack, which is also the video rental store and tanning salon.
+- The only chain store in the entire town is Ace Hardware, which is also the video rental store and a general store.

-- In the winter, only 1 restaurant is open per week, and they rotate which one that is.
+- In the winter, only one restaurant is open per week, and they rotate which one that is.
 Not too many Skagway things to do in the dead of December!

 And just for kicks, here’s a few more random facts.

 - Skagway is home to the most photographed building in Alaska: AB Hall, which is covered with over 10,000 pieces of driftwood.